alexisfacques/node-fpgrowth/README.md

   ```bash
   npm install
   ```
-- Compile the project's sources to NodeJS executable JavaScript:
+- Compile the modules's sources to executable JavaScript:
   ```bash
   npm run tsc
   ```
-- This should allow you to execute the given [example](./examples/example.js) as follows:
+- This should compile the sources and execute the [example](./examples/example.js) bundled with the module:
   ```bash
   npm test
   ```